Healthier Store Bought Snacks

 Turn to the Experts: The folks behind the website and app Fooducate do a good job of assessing snacks for you.They evaluate and assign grades to store-bought foods of every stripe.
 This page on their website is a good place to start.

-Here is a list of some of the better crunchy/savory choices in the snack department.
+Here is a list of some of the healthier store bought snacks in the supermarket.
 Be sure to read the labels even for these since some brands are more healthful than others.
 And don’t forget that there are few better foods for snacking than what’s fresh and seasonal in the produce department.

 Seasoned toasted seaweed